alvarovitta/Azure-Security/Index.md

 # About this Guide
-Use the information in this guide to plan, configure and implement security on your system resources using Security Center.
+Use the information in this guide to plan, configure and implement security on your system resources.
 <br />
 <br />
 This guide provides practical advice to help you make appropriate decisions when planning and implementing your organization's security strategy.